PhilC66/ESP8266_Ecran_Meteo/README.md

 * [Adafruit GFX](https://github.com/adafruit/Adafruit-GFX-Library) or through Library Manager
 * [WifiManager](https://github.com/tzapu/WiFiManager)

-You also need to get an API key for the Wunderground data: https://www.wunderground.com/
+You also need to get an API key for the openweathermap data: https://openweathermap.org

+Based on great job from http://blog.squix.ch and https://thingpulse.com, thanks a lot Difference here are : managed multi Weather Sation in different selectable city, with attached data from home weather station or not. icons are record in SPIFFS memory. move data from weatherground to openweathermap

 ## Wiring